Which of the following is NOT a characteristic of pemphigus vulgaris?

 The appearance described as an inverted champagne bottle is associated with which condition?

-Which of the following is not a feature of dermatomyositis?
+Which of the following is NOT a feature of atopic dermatitis?

 Phrynoderma is primarily associated with a deficiency of which of the following?